-The maximum time for completing course requirements to remove incomplete grades is one year from the end of the session in which the "I" grade was assigned.
+The maximum time for completing course requirements to remove incomplete grades is one semester from the end of the session in which the "I" grade was assigned.
 After that time, the "I" grade will automatically be converted by the Registrar to an E, F, or U based on the grade mode for the course.
 The student can then only earn credits for the course by registering for it again in another semester.

-If a student applies for graduation in a session before the one-year period has expired, the course requirements must be completed by the end of that session, or the "I" grade will be converted by the Registrar to an E, F, or U based on the grade mode for the course.
+If a student applies for graduation in a session before the grace period has expired, the course requirements must be completed by the end of that session, or the "I" grade will be converted by the Registrar to an E, F, or U based on the grade mode for the course.

 Students who cannot complete the required coursework during the specified time period should notify the faculty member as soon as possible.
-A faculty member who chooses to deviate from this policy will require the student to sign a contract specifying conditions necessary for course completion, which may include a time period for completion of less than one year or other conditions.
+A faculty member who chooses to deviate from this policy will require the student to sign a contract specifying conditions necessary for course completion, which may include a time period for completion of less than one semester or other conditions.
 The faculty member will also notify the Registrar of any changes to the completion date.

 A student desiring to audit a course must submit an official request to the Student Enrollment Center after securing the approval of the professor of the course.
 A change of registration from credit to audit or from audit to credit may occur only during the first seven calendar days of the semester.
 Auditing students pay the same tuition and fees as students taking courses for credit.